What Is a Minimum Viable Product (MVP)?

 Three ideas to get started mapping your product journey:

 • Session replay.
-Nothing gives you empathy for your users like watching their actions in real time.
-Session replay enables you to uncover friction points and other drop-off areas at any stage in your product.
+Nothing gives you empathy for your users like watching their actions in real time. enables you to uncover friction points and other drop-off areas at any stage in your product.

 user journey and funnel analysis map photo